agilestacks/secrets-service/README.md

 }
 ```

-Every 30 min refresh the token by `POST` with user token into `/api/v1/renew`.
-And revoke token via `/api/v1/revoke`.
+Every 30 min refresh the token by `POST` with user token into `/api/v1/tokens/renew`.
+At logout revoke token via `/api/v1/tokens/revoke`.

 ## Unseal